Update July 18, 2023: DAI specific COVID-19 protocol

 16. Suggestions for improvement of this protocol and the measures that it intends to implement can be shared during the regular sessions of the DAI’s COUNCIL.

-17.You are advised to regularly come back to this page - it will be updated whenever relevant.
+17.You are advised to regularly return to this page - it will be updated whenever relevant.

 Please also read official announcements at the website of ArtEZ University of the Arts.